 Don’t you love it when God uses children to speak to you?

-When they finished I invited them to share their list with the group.
-While I was listening to them read their lists, I noticed a similarity.
+When they finished, I invited them to share their list with the group.
+While I was listening to them read what they had written, I noticed a similarity.
+Confidence!
 Every single one of these girls confidently shared that her crazy and strange personality was one of the ways God designed her to be creative.
-There was no insecurity or fear in their voices, only the joyful praise and acceptance of the unique way God had created them.
+There was no insecurity or fear in their voices, only the joyful praise, and acceptance of the unique way God had created them.
 The girls weren’t focused on their imperfections or worried about what the others would think.

 Fixating on our imperfections takes our eyes off Jesus.
 Click To Tweet

-What can we do to make sure we keep our focus off of our imperfections?
+What can we do to keep our focus on Jesus and off of our imperfections?

 Lord, we thank you for the unique way you have created each of us.
 We rejoice in your masterpiece.
 Help us to keep our focus on you and use the gifts you have given each of us to share your love with the world.
-Amen!
+In Jesus, name Amen!